stephanefevrier/stephanefevrier.github.io/_posts/2020-04-12-covid-19-visualizations.md

 - a huge proportion of the population is related to Wuhan, whether by travelling or living there.
 - a significant proportion of genders are unknown.

 These 3 biases need to be remembered when drawing conclusions from the violin plot, which therefore does not represent the world population.
+For example, the gender correlation on the patient outcome (dying or not) is already low, but also heavily

 <iframe width="100%" height="800" frameborder="0" scrolling="no" src="//plotly.com/~stephanefevrier/277.embed?showlink=false"></iframe>